Unfinished-Studio/avra-frontend/README.md

 Frontend development template intended for use on Webflow sites.

-This template uses Typescript and is intended to speed up the development process for coding for Webflow sites, if you do not want to use Typescript, I would suggest using a site like https://codesandbox.io/ to write your Javascript for your site. (or try out Typescript)
+This template uses Typescript and is intended to speed up the development process for coding for Webflow sites, if you do not want to use Typescript, I would suggest using a site like https://codesandbox.io/ to write your Javascript for your site. (or try out Typescript!)

 ## what's inside